 To return to the past normal before the COVID-19 pandemic put the world on lock-down, crashed economies, and which continues to infect and take the lives of the most vulnerable systematically … to allow the dominant culture, structures, and institutions that do not protect most of the world’s population, the planet’s health, and the creatures that call the earth home, would be a slap in the face … a disgrace to the undervalued, overlooked, silenced, forgotten, exploited, and sacrificed for the sake of the livelihoods of those who would like us to adopt, on faith, that our human value and the value of our planet should only be calculated by how much someone is willing to pay … by the dollar amount a capitalist economic market has deemed of worth, even if that metric does not reflect or consider the essential and sacred human concerns that truly need to be valued and appraised to their full degree because without such evaluations we will — as individuals and communities — stand in our own way not only from achieving greatness but our own survival.

 The pandemic has exposed the cracks of our systems and dominant culture … those underscored by an imperialist white-supremacy capitalist patriarchy … which most of the world knew existed long before COVID-19 took its first victim.
 The pandemic has dismantled the lie that is the invisible hand of the free market and the so-called liberty and security and wealth it would bestow upon us.
 Instead, what we have seen is the accumulation of wealth for a few through dispossession from the many, and the restoration of class “power” for a sliver of our human population.
-The pandemic has proven to us that the truly valuable people for the real security of humanity are the very individuals traditionally regarded as the least valuable and expendable … mere collateral damage … by our current market, which our dominant culture has deemed the servants of the wealthy and the privileged … those who in previous times would have been the indentured servants or slaves of the very same people.
+The pandemic has proven to us that the truly valuable people for the real security of humanity are the very individuals traditionally regarded as the least valuable and expendable … mere collateral damage … by our current market, which our dominant culture has deemed the servants of the wealthy and the privileged … those who in previous times would have been the indentured servants or enslaved by the very same people.

 How is it that the rest of us have so easily acquiesced to this state of affairs during the post-colonial age?!